-The Healthcare Insurance Portability and Accountability Act (HIPAA) requires covered entities and business associates to have a HIPAA Compliance Officer.
+The Healthcare Insurance Portability and Accountability Act (HIPAA) requires covered entities and business associates to have a HIPAA compliance officer.
 This position may be filled in by an existing employee or a new employee can be recruited to take on the role.
 It is also permitted for the position to be outsourced temporarily or permanently.
 This may be the best option for some healthcare organizations who do not have staff members who can take on the extra responsibility and in areas where recruitment of sufficiently skilled staff is a problem.

-- Developing a HIPAA-compliant privacy program if one is not yet available
+- Developing and maintaining a HIPAA-compliant privacy program

 - Overseeing the privacy training of employees

-- Conducting risk analysis and creating HIPAA-compliant procedures where needed
+- Conducting a risk analysis and creating HIPAA-compliant procedures where needed

 - Monitoring compliance with the privacy program

-- Investigating and reporting incidents of data breach
+- Investigating and reporting incidences of data breaches

 - Ensuring the protection of patients’ rights in accordance with federal and state laws